-In the spirit of contradiction, creative play challenges predetermined outcomes, thus, I form conceptual/visual propositions not to solve problems, but to frame them, intensify them and draw attention to them as things in themselves.
-In short, I curate and present decentred, constellations of signs and utterances, which actively converse but remain inconclusive.
+Creative play may challenge predetermined outcomes and boundaries, but I am not trying to solve problems.
+Akin to the artist and researcher Hito Steyerl, I draw attention to the problem, to intensify it as a thing in itself.
+In short, I curate and present decentred, constellations of signs, which actively converse but remain inconclusive.

 In the context of artistic research, artworks are the generators of that which we do not yet know.
 They thereby invite us to think.
 Artistic research is the articulation of this unfinished thinking.